 KimYe Blasted By ZaZa’s Parents After North West Copies “What I Do?”
 For Yeezy Performance, Kim Responds

-Yesterday, videos of North West performing in Paris at her dad’s presentation for Yeezy flooded the internet.
-Kim gushed over her 6-year-old for being brave and performing in front of the full house, but soon the excitement fizzled after fans point out how similar North’s “first song” sounded to viral star ZaZa’s hit “What I Do?”
+Videos of North West performing in Paris at her dad’s presentation for Yeezy flooded the internet Monday.
+Kim gushed over her 6-year-old for being brave and performing in front of the full house but soon the excitement fizzled after fans point out how similar North’s “first song” sounded to viral star ZaZa’s hit “What I Do?”

-After ZaZa’s parent caught wind of the clip, they confirmed that North’s performance was indeed some version of ZaZa’s song and demanded to be credited, ASAP.
+ZaZa’s parents caught wind of the clip and confirmed that North’s performance was indeed some version of ZaZa’s song and demanded to be credited, ASAP.
 From ZaZa’s page, they put out the following message to the

 swipers Kardashian-Wests to credit ZaZa.
-PERIOD.
+PERIOD Pooh.

 In July of 2019, ZaZa & her dad went into the studio for the ultimate experience!
 To finally begin making the music she wanted to make.
 We take PRIDE in creativity, and believe whether a child’s involved or an adult… creativity deserves RESPECT/homage!
 What @kimkardashian (Kanye west) are doing with their daughter… with the inspiration of ZaZa & our family in mind is okay… we not mad BUT